nabla-ml/nabla/docs/api/creation/rand_like.md

 ## Returns

-- `Array`: A new array with the same properties as the template, filled with uniformly distributed random values.
+- `Tensor`: A new tensor with the same properties as the template, filled with uniformly distributed random values.